Kitchen Extension Cost

 - The extension does not extend further than six metres past the rear of an attached property or up to 8 metres for a detached home.

-- The build Is a single-storey extension at least half the size of the current building.
+- The build is a single-storey extension less than half the size of the current building.

 Before building a kitchen extension, you should contact your local council to check whether the job will fall under permitted developments.